List of FIFA World Cup stadiums: 1994

-The variety of climate in different cities all over the United States made playing conditions challenging; aside from the oceanic coolness of Boston (Foxborough), the Mediterranean climate of San Francisco (Stanford) and occasionally the coolness of Chicago, most matches were played in very hot and/or humid conditions.
+The variety of climate in cities all over the United States made playing conditions challenging; aside from the oceanic coolness of Boston (Foxborough), the Mediterranean climate of San Francisco (Stanford) and occasionally the coolness of Chicago, most matches were played in very hot and/or humid conditions.
 Although playing in the sometimes triple-digit dry heat and smoggy conditions of Los Angeles (Pasadena) and the intense mixture of heat and humidity of Washington and New York City (East Rutherford) proved to be difficult, the cities with the most oppressive conditions were the southern cities of Orlando and Dallas because of the combination of triple-digit heat and extreme humidity.
 The Floridian tropical climate of Orlando meant all matches there were played in temperatures of 95 °F or above with humidity at 70% or more (the temperature there during the group stage match between Mexico and Ireland was 105 °F) thanks to the mid-day start times.
 Dallas was not much different: in the semi-arid heat of a Texas summer, temperatures exceeded 100 °F during mid-day, when matches there were staged in the open-type Cotton Bowl meant that conditions were just as oppressive there as they were in Orlando.
 Detroit also proved to be difficult: the Pontiac Silverdome did not have a working cooling system and because it was an interior dome-shaped stadium, the air could not escape through circulation, so temperatures inside the stadium would climb past 90 °F with 40% humidity.
 United States midfielder Thomas Dooley described the Silverdome as "the worst place I have ever played at".